 From Los Cabos to the Copper Canyon

-Day 1: Los Cabos – Todos Santos – famous hotel “California” – La Paz
+Day 1: Los Cabos – Todos Santos – The famous “Hotel California” – La Paz

 Breakfast at the hotel.
-Transfer to Todos Santos – a small town with the population of no more than 5000 people which is situated one hour driving south from La Paz and one hour driving north from Cabo San Lucas in the foothills of Sierra de la Laguna.
-The town is directed to the Pacific Ocean having a lot of green plants – palm groves, mango and avocado.
-Short time ago the town was registered in the list of “Mexico’s magic towns” for its history and ancient architecture.
-Walking tour through the center of old city.
-We highly recommend you not to lose the opportunity and to have a lunch in a very famous place of the world – hotel “California” which is mentioned in the song of Eagles «The Hotel of California”.
-This is a small pearl in the middle of desert.
-After lunch transfer to La Paz, accommodation in the hotel.
+Transfer to Todos Santos, a beautiful small town in Baja California with a population of no more than 7000 people which is situated one hour driving south from La Paz and one hour driving north from Cabo San Lucas in the foothills of Sierra de la Laguna.
+The town is directed to the Pacific Ocean having a lot of green plants like palms, mangoes, and avocado.
+Recently this town was included in the list of “Mexico’s magic towns” for its history and ancient architecture.
+Walking tour through the center of the town.
+We highly recommend you not to lose the opportunity of having lunch in the very famous “Hotel California” which is mentioned in the song «Hotel California” of the recognized group Eagles.
+Todos Santos is a small pearl in the middle of the desert.
+After lunch we will transfer you to La Paz to check-in in the hotel.
 Time for rest.

-Day 3: El Fuerte – Divisadero/Posada Barrancas
+Day 3: El Fuerte – Divisadero

-08:00 – transfer from the hotel to the train station CHEPE (Chihuahua Pacific Railway).
-The next stop is Cooper Canyon.
-During your trip you will cross kilometers of Cooper Canyon which is situated in the mountains of Sierra Madre.
-You will enjoy spectacular views that will absolutely impress you: giant cactuses, overgrown hills, red cliffs, beautiful bridges and spectacular waterfalls.
-14:00 – approximate time of arrival to Divisadero Posada station, transfer to the hotel.
-Walking tour through Canyon.
-Don’t forget your cameras to take pictures of a fantastic sunset in Canyon.
-Dinner at the hotel.
+Transfer from the hotel to the train station to get on the exciting “Chepe” Express.
+This for sure will be an amazing experience.
+The next stop is Divisadero, in the Cooper Canyon.
+During this journey you will cross kilometres of Cooper Canyon which is situated in the “Sierra Madre Occidental” mountain range.
+You will enjoy gorgeous views that will absolutely impress you: giant cactuses, overgrown hills, red cliffs, several tunnels, beautiful bridges, and waterfalls.
+Transfer to the hotel upon arrival to Divisadero.
+Walking tour by the edge of the Canyon.
+Don’t forget your camera to take pictures of a fantastic sunset.
 Time for rest.

-Day 4: Divisadero/Posada Barrancas – Creel
+Day 4: Divisadero– Creel

 Breakfast at the hotel.
 Free time.
-We recommend you to walk through neighborhood, to take amazing pictures of the Canyon and of the “flying stone” that is situated on the brink of the Canyon, to get to know closer the way of life and traditions of Tarahuamara.
-Optionally you can have a ride on a rope-way Teleferico.
-Lunch at the hotel.
-13:00 – transfer from the hotel to the train station CHEPE.
-14:00 – train departure.
-16:00 – arrival to Creel.
-Transfer to Creel.
-Creel is the historical centre of Tarahumara who live on mountainsides, among canyons, in the remote high mountain area.
-Craft producers and small shops of this city tell us about the culture and habits of this indigenous people.
-We recommend you to visit a gift store Casa de las Artesanias, where you can buy different arts and crafts articles.
+We recommend you walking through the area to take amazing pictures of the Canyon and of the “Piedra Volada” that is situated on the edge of the Canyon, to get to know more the way of life and traditions of Tarahumara.
+Optionally, with extra payment, you can visit “Aventura Park” where you can do unique activities in Copper Canyon like the largest zipline in the world (2,554 metres), Via Ferrata, Rappel etc. Transfer to Creel.
+Creel is the historical centre of Tarahumara who live on mountain sides, among canyons, in the remote high mountain area.
+There are craft producers and small shops of this beautiful and cozy “Magical town” that tell us about the culture and habits of this indigenous people.
+We recommend you visit the gift store “Casa de las Artesanias”, where you can buy different arts and crafts articles.
 Time for rest.
 Night in the hotel.